 The primary responsibility of a construction safety officer is to ensure all the workers at the construction site are working in a safe environment and are following all correct safety procedures.

-His/her job description commonly entail collaborating with contractors in locating sources of potential hazards on project sites, including toxic materials, potential electrocution, and structural threats to human life, and finding ways to reduce or completely eliminate such hazardous threat from the sites.
+The construction safety officer job description commonly entail collaborating with contractors in locating sources of potential hazards on project sites, including toxic materials, potential electrocution, and structural threats to human life, and finding ways to reduce or completely eliminate such hazardous threat from the sites.

 Safety officers spend a lot of their time on or around job construction sites to ensure safety.
 They must be knowledgeable and abide by all relevant safety policy and procedures.